jlweston/hassbot-data/README.md

-This is where all the hassbot data is hosted and managed!
+This is where all the [HassBot](https://github.com/skalavala/HassBot) data is hosted and managed!